oVirt/ovirt-site/source/community/index.html.md

 * [oVirt Documentation GitHub - Documentation issues](https://github.com/oVirt/ovirt-site/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation)
 * Security issues follow a [special reporting procedure](/develop/security/security.html).

+## Participate in the oVirt infrastructure

+Our project infrastructure can always benefit from extra people, hardware and network bandwidth.
+First of all, consider [becoming a public mirror](/develop/infra/repository-mirrors.html) of oVirt repositories.
+You can also [become an infra team member](develop/infra/becoming-an-infrastructure-team-member.html) or [donate hardware](develop/infra/donate-hardware.html) to the project to improve our capacity and redundancy.

 ## Supporters, Sponsors, and Providers

 oVirt has a broad community of [supporters, sponsors, and providers](/community/user-stories/users-and-providers.html).